SSWConsulting/SSW.Rules.Content/rules/checked-by-xxx/rule.md

 Figure: Good example - Use 'Checked by xxx' when sending emails that require a second pair of eyes
 :::

+### Async checking

+By “checked by”, people will assume there was a conversation.
+When that was not possible and the case, it is OK to do it async (via chatting on Teams or Email) as long as it is specified in your email.
+Examples:

+* (Checked **via Teams Chat** by Chris S and Lloyd)
+* (Checked **via Email** by Chris S and Lloyd)

 ### Avoid being blocked

 Waiting for the 'checked by' may slow down your email to be sent... a proactive approach is to ping a couple of people with a message.
 E.g. *"I would like a Test Please, if you have time today call me back because I will be hitting send by 4pm today"*